Whole-body End-Effector Pose Tracking: METHOD

 The observation, represented as $o^t$, relies solely on proprioceptive information.
 Its elements consist of the gravity vector projected in the base frame $g_{b}^t \in \mathbb{R}^{3}$, the base linear and angular velocities, $v_{b}^t \in \mathbb{R}^{6}$, the joint positions, $q^t \in \mathbb{R}^{18}$ and the previous actions $a^{t-1} \in \mathbb{R}^{18}$:

 The observation, $o^t$, is augmented with the end-effector pose command for the policy input.
 This command is defined as the positional difference between the current and the target keypoints of the end-effector in the base frame $\prescript{b}{}{\!p_{ee}^{\text{cmd}}} \in \mathbb{R}^{9}$, where each of the three keypoints provides a 3D position vector, resulting in a 9-dimensional vector in total.
+The observation does not include explicit terrain information.
+Nevertheless, as the robot poses are sampled from collision-free configurations (\ref{sec:init_poses}) and the robot remains mostly stationary, it can deduce terrain properties indirectly.